Note: Though the original date of this post is April 19, 2017 I continue to update/edit it.

 It's important to say that I am a client--not a therapist.
 Most of what I've discovered I've done through painful grasping.
-And while sample size equals one I can't imagine that some of the things I've learned could help to make someone else's journey a little easier.
+And while sample size equals one I can imagine that some of the things I've learned could help to make someone else's journey a little easier.

 I strongly believe that healing from a dissociative disorder, though painful, is possible.
+Ditto regarding bad therapy.